 What do I do if I have experienced or witnessed a bias incident?

 First, be sure you are safe and then take care of yourself and others in the ways that you need.
-You may choose to report a bias incident so that the Bias Response Team can help connect you with resources and investigate the Incident.
-Reporting a bias incident also can be done anonymously to help the Bias Report Team monitor the campus climate.
+You may choose to report a bias incident so that the Bias Education and Support Team can help connect you with resources and investigate the Incident.
+Reporting a bias incident also can be done anonymously to help the team monitor the campus climate.

-You can make an anonymous report as it helps the Bias Response Team to gather information, but there may be limited ability to gather information and respond to anonymous reports.
+You can make an anonymous report as it helps the team to gather information, but there may be limited ability to gather information and respond to anonymous reports.

-College employees are expected to notify the Bias Response Team of any bias incidents that are experienced, seen or heard.
+College employees are expected to notify the Bias Education and Support Team of any bias incidents that are experienced, seen or heard.
 As always, Counseling Services and Campus Ministries serve as confidential resources on campus and are not obligated to share information.

 How do I submit a Bias Incident Report?

 There are multiple ways that you can report a Bias Incident, including

 Submitting this online form (which may be done anonymously)